K-shejuti/Inverter-Design-and-analysis/README.md

 Here the width of PMOS/ width of NMOS=2.
 So the trip point is shifted to 0.86.
 Previous case it was 1.
 ### 1.2 Noise Margin analysis

+Now it is time to talk about the important parameters of this device that are based off it's VTC curve.
+- VOH - Maximum output voltage when it is logic '1'.